iamiftikhara/iamiftikhara/README.md

 - 👋 Hi, I’m @iamiftikhara
-- 👀 I’m interested in Developing and Designing new Softwares as well as in cyber security
+- 👀 I’m interested in Developing and Designing new Softwares as well as in Cyber Security
 - 🌱 I’m currently learning Node js, C# and IT security
-- 💞️ I’m looking to collaborate on any java related and Sql projects
+- 💞️ I’m looking to collaborate on any java, javascript, Wordpress and Pythone related projects
-- 📫 How to reach me you can leave me a request on email (iftikharahmad.it@gmail.com)
+- 📫 How to reach me you can leave me a message on mail (iftikharahmad.it@gmail.com)

 <!---
 iamiftikhara/iamiftikhara is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.